dagger/dagger/docs/current/labs/project-zenith.md

 #### Module locations

 You can consume modules from lots of different sources.
-The easiest way to `dagger use` or `dagger query` module is to reference it by it's GitHub URL (similar to Go package strings).
+The easiest way to `dagger use` or `dagger query` a module is to reference it by its GitHub URL (similar to Go package strings).

 For example: